CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 ### Pre-Release Testing

-Capgo's user assignment feature allows you to test updates with specific user groups before rolling them out to everyone.
+CodePushGo's user assignment feature allows you to test updates with specific user groups before rolling them out to everyone.
 This controlled approach ensures your [encryption and data protection](https://capgo.app/docs/cli/migrations/encryption/) strategies are functioning effectively.

-Here's an example of how Capgo handled a rollout for over 5,000 users:
+Here's an example of how CodePushGo handled a rollout for over 5,000 users:

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." [\[1\]](https://capgo.app/)

 To ensure a successful rollout, follow these steps: